psugihara/FreeChat/README.md

 - Customize persona and expertise by changing the system prompt
 - Try any llama.cpp compatible model
-- No internet connection required, all local
+- No internet connection required, all local (with the option to connect to a remote model)

 https://github.com/psugihara/FreeChat/assets/282016/fd546e39-7657-4ccd-a44f-0b872547a629